-For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, in 2014, we paid a base salary in accordance with their employment agreements.
-Base salary was reviewed by our Compensation Committee and each executive received a 3% salary increase in January of 2015.
+For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, in 2015, we paid a base salary in accordance with their employment agreements.
+Base salary was reviewed by our Compensation Committee and Dr. Rose, and Dr. Hruby received a 3% salary increase in January of 2016, and Mr. Luckshire received a 12% increase in January of 2016.
 The size of the increase was consistent with the salary guidelines applicable to other employees.
 The base salary levels of these executives reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the general business environment, the executive's individual performance, achievements and prior contributions and anticipated performance levels.